Quarterback Russell Wilson Shares Thoughts On Upcoming Seattle Seahawks Season

 — People Magazine (@people) May 2, 2017

 On the personal front, it sounds like things couldn’t be better for Russell Wilson.
-When Wilson joined the NFL as a rookie quarterback, he was married to another woman but he got divorced shortly after joining the NFL.
-He later met and married singer Ciara and the two recently welcomed a baby girl into their lives.
+When Wilson joined the NFL as a rookie quarterback, he was married to another woman, but he got divorced shortly after joining the NFL.
+He later met and married singer Ciara, and the two recently welcomed a baby girl into their lives.
 Ciara already has one son, so Russell Wilson has a family of his own now.
 And maybe this is why he keeps tweeting about being a humble human being through bible verses.

 “#BVD “Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you,” 1 Peter 5:6 ESV,” Russell Wilson tweeted last week, sharing an inspirational bible verse with his fans and followers.